 The Man With The Spying Glass tells a story of an internally imprisoned.
 Trapped in a life of meaningless work and loneliness, Placit lives in a time when imagination and dreams are prohibited by governmental powers.
 Its metaphor reflects a contemporary theme that plagues many artists today.

 I started working on the script a year before the actual shooting took place, and it took many different directions and revisions until I was finally satisfied with the idea of Placit’s dreamless society.

-I began pre-production about 3 months before the actual filming took place (I like to be prepared and ready for the shooting even if it’s a short film).
-Early on we decided to have just one actor playing both Placit and his cynical self.
-I’ve worked on previous films with Pawel Palcat, the gifted actor who plays the main character, and thought him perfect for the role.
+I began pre-production about 3 months before the actual filming took place (I like to be prepared and ready for the shooting, even if it’s a short film).
+Early on, we decided to have just one actor playing both Placit and his cynical self.
+I’ve worked on previous films with Pawel Palcat, the gifted actor who plays the main character, who was perfect for the role.

 The visual inspiration for Placit’s society came from one of the most beautiful films I’ve ever seen: “The City of Lost Children”.

 Post-production was challenging because not everything went according to plan while shooting, which resulted in an uphill battle during the editing process.